 There are many electronic braking systems on the market.
 Most use some type of actuator that pushes down on the Jeep’s brake pedal in proportion to how hard the motorhome brakes.
 The system usually consists of a main unit mounted in the motorhome that communicates with the unit mounted in the Jeep.

-As mentioned in section 3, we decided to go with the ReadyBrute Elite for the built in mechanical braking system.
-The ReadyBrute is a simple system that is very fast to connect/disconnect with few things that can go wrong.
+As mentioned in above, we decided to go with the ReadyBrute Elite for the built in mechanical braking system.
+This is a simple system that is very fast to connect/disconnect with few things that can go wrong.
 We can also visually inspect the parts to look for possible issues every time we connect the Jeep.
 Installation was relatively easy (they have a great installation video online), the most difficult part was trying to route the brake cable through the Jeep.

 5. Break Away Kit

 A break away kit is designed to activate the Jeep’s brakes if/when something happens and the Jeep breaks away from the motorhome while driving down the road.
 This kit is essential and required in most states.
 The obvious benefit is that if something happens, the break away system will engage the brakes to help slow the Jeep and help minimize damage to the vehicle and others on the road.
 Some supplemental braking systems come with a kit and others, such as the ReadyBrute Elite, require a separate brake away device to be purchased.

-We use a plug and play wiring harness by CoolTech that connects the Jeep brake lights to the motorhome.
-Installation of the harness into the Jeep’s wiring took about 10 minutes.
-It took longer to find the best way to route the wires underneath the Jeep to the front bumper.
+We use a plug and play wiring harness by CoolTech that connects the Jeep’s brake lights and turn signals to the motorhome.
+Installation of the harness into the Jeep’s wiring took about 10 minutes however I spend over an hour trying to find the best way to route the wires underneath the Jeep to the front bumper.
 We were able to use the 4 pin umbilical cord that came with the kit as we didn’t have any additional wires from a electronic braking system which would require the use of a 7 pin umbilical.